Generative AI

 Sir Ken Robinson

-Although I get highly anxious about presenting at academic conferences, they are an incredibly important part of academic life.
+Although I get anxiety about presenting at academic conferences, they are an incredibly important part of academic life.
 In addition to receiving feedback on works in progress, they permit a survey of the contemporary state of your discipline.
 The best ones provide a mixture of confidence boosting rubbish and inspirational insights into elite scholar’s work.
 They also provide an opportunity to visit interesting places and socialise with good people.

 The best fictional account of the role of conferences in an academic career is David Lodge’s ‘Small World‘ (see the Guardian book club series, starting here).